rnapier/cocoaphony-blog/source/_posts/2019-04-28-nonconformist.markdown

 ## There's <strike>always</strike> usually an exception

 OK, what about the exceptions?
 There *are* a some protocols that do conform to themselves. `@objc` protocols do unless they have "static" requirements such as `init`, or static properties or methods.
-And in Swift 5, Error conforms to itself so that you can say `Result<T, Error>`.
+And in Swift 5, Error conforms to itself so that you can have "untyped" Results like `Result<T, Error>`.
 If Error didn't conform to itself, you'd have to use a concrete type for the error.
 But these are compiler-enforced special cases.
 You can't make *your* protocol conform to itself.

 ## Impossible?
 Or just not implemented?